mkess-ivy/svncrwns-site-v2/_catalog/drafts/a-seat-at-the-dinner-table.md

 ---
 [//]									: # (Meta Info)
-layout 								: catalog-film
+layout 								: catalog-film2
 title 								: "A Seat at the Dinner Table" date 									: 'Apr 24 2016'
-year 									:	'2016'
+season: "2"
+excerpt: "an intimate dinner party for gathering and celebration"

 [//]									: # (Featured Info)
 featured 							: "no"